-If you think about what your eyes are doing as you read, you probably imagine them moving in a smooth line from left to right, line by line.
-This, however, is not the case.
+If we think about what our eyes are doing as we read, we imagine them moving in a smooth line from left to right, line by line.
+However, this is not the case.

-When your eyes move across a line of print, they move in a series of quick movements broken by very brief pauses.
+Our eyes move across a line of print in a series of quick movements broken by very brief pauses.
 The movements are called “saccades.”
-They are so fast that you are not aware of them.
-Your brain manages to blank out whatever signals come from your eyes during these saccadic movements.
-You are only aware of what you see during the pauses.
+They are so fast that we are not aware of them.
+Our brain blanks out whatever signals come from our eyes during these saccadic movements.
+We are only aware of what we see during the pauses.

-You aren’t even really aware of the pauses, so it is easy to believe that your eyes move smoothly across the page.
-But if you watch another person read you can see the quick jerky movements.
+We are also unaware of the pauses, so it is easy to believe our eyes move smoothly across the page.
+However, when watching another person read, we can see the quick, jerky movements.

-What you probably can’t do, because they are so quick, is to count the movements.
-The pauses, which are called “fixations,” last only one-quarter to one-fifth of a second.
+What we probably cannot do, because they are so quick, is to count the movements.
+The pauses, called “fixations,” last only one-quarter to one-fifth of a second.

 Eye movements of poor readers